Hamid Gasimbayov

 Hamid Habib bay oglu Gasimbayov (13 May 1923, Nakhchivan – 22 April 2005, Baku) was a Soviet military officer, vice admiral.

 In 1945, he participated in military operations against Japan.
-He was awarded with the Order of the Red Star for his service with minesweeper No. 604, under heavy artillery fire and attack by Japanese aircraft.
+He was awarded the Order of the Red Star for his service with minesweeper No. 604 under heavy artillery fire and attack by Japanese aircraft.

-In 1957 he was appointed commander of the military defense brigade of the Soviet Navy in Świnoujście, Poland.
+In 1957, he was appointed commander of the military defence brigade of the Soviet Navy in Świnoujście, Poland.
 In 1970, he was appointed Chief of the General Military Staff of the Baltic Sea Navy.

 He received the rank of rear admiral in 1971 and vice admiral in 1976.

-From 1980 to 1984 he was elected as a deputy in the 10th convocation of the Supreme Soviet of the Azerbaijan SSR.
+From 1980 to 1984, he was elected as a deputy in the 10th convocation of the Supreme Soviet of the Azerbaijan SSR.

 He was awarded with two Orders of the Red Star, an Order of the Red Banner of Labour, and about 30 orders and medals.
 In 1973, he was awarded an honorary weapon – a sword by the commander of the USSR Navy.

 Life

-Hamid Gasimbayov was born on May 3, 1923 in Nakhchivan.
-At a young age, his family moved to the city of Ganja, where he began to study at school No. 3 in Nizami district.
+Hamid Gasimbayov was born on May 3, 1923, in Nakhchivan.
+At a young age, his family moved to the city of Ganja, where he began to study at school No. 3 in the Nizami district.
 After ten years of school, he entered the faculty of railway construction at the Moscow Institute of Transport.
 After the start of World War II, he worked as a blacksmith in a non-ferrous metals factory alongside his studies.
 In the fall of 1941, the institute was moved from Moscow to Tbilisi due to the German threat.